warmist/scripts/docs/exterminate.rst

 using the provided method. ``Instant`` will instantly kill the units.
-``Butcher`` will mark the units for butchering, not kill them, useful for pets and not for armed enemies. ``Drown`` and ``Magma`` will spawn a 7/7 column of water or magma on the units respectively, cleaning up the liquid as the moves and dies.
-Not recommended to be used on magma-safe creatures...
+``Butcher`` will mark the units for butchering, not kill them, useful for pets and not for armed enemies. ``Drown`` and ``Magma`` will spawn a 7/7 column of water or magma on the units respectively, cleaning up the liquid as they move and die.
+Magma not recommended for magma-safe creatures...

 Usage
 -----